amolsood/notes/AWS/HA & Scaling/Highlights.md

   - Careful with Storage - RDS storage only scales up, not down
   - Vertical Scaling - Up-size the instance
   - Multi-AZ - Unless its dev env, turn this on for High availability
-  - Aurora Everything - Whenever possible, use Aurora if the situation calls for relation DB
+  - Aurora Everything - Whenever possible, use Aurora if the situation calls for relational DB
 - Non-Relational Database Scaling
   - Access Patterns - Know if it is predictable or unpredictable
   - Design Matters - Avoiding similar keys to avoid hot partitions will also lead to better performance